joshwlewis/rfcs/text/0000-build-observability.md

 ### Consumption

 This RFC leaves the consumption of telemetry files to the platform operator.
-Platform operators choosing to use these metrics need to read them either during or after the build.
+Platform operators choosing to use these metrics may read them either during or after the build.
 This can be done using existing OpenTelemetry libraries.
 Platform operators may choose to optionally enrich or modify the tracing data as they see fit (with data like `instance_id` or `build_id`).
 Platform